DARK-art108/TechBlog/content/posts/2020-5-1--Kotlin-vs-java/index.md

 As Kotlin is a open source launguage,which is based on jvm(java virtual machine),due to its open source environment the codebase of kotlin is improving rapidly,as new features are adding day by day.

 > So ,meanwhile if someone wants to know what are Open Source Projects or How to contribute to Open Source repos?
-Then Checkout this awesome 👉 [How to get started with Open Source?](https://www.hackerearth.com/getstarted-opensource/).
+Then Checkout this awesome article 👉 [How to get started with Open Source?](https://www.hackerearth.com/getstarted-opensource/).

 ### Pros of Kotlin